realA10001986/Time-Circuits-Display/README.md

 If (and only if) the **exact and complete contents of the data folder** is found on the SD card during boot, the keypad will have an "INSTALL AUDIO FILES" menu item, and the Config portal will show an "Audio file installation" option at the bottom of the "Setup" page.

-If you choose to use the Config Portal, trigger the audio file installation process by writing "COPY" into the empty text field, and click on "Save".
+If you choose to use the Config Portal, trigger the audio file installation process by writing "COPY" into the empty text field, and clicking on "Save".
 The device will then copy all the default audio files from the SD to its internal flash file system.
 The SD can (and should) be removed afterwards.
 The keypad menu method is described further down in this document.

 If you want to re-use the SD card for substituting the default sound files, please remove the default files and "TCD_def_snd.txt" from the SD card first.
 More information on sound substitution can be found below in the "SD card" section of this document.

 **Short summary of first steps:**

-- As long as the device is unconfigured or later for some reason fails to connect to a configured network, it starts in "access point" mode, i.e. it creates an access point named "TCD-AP".
+- As long as the device is unconfigured or later for some reason fails to connect to a configured WiFi network, it starts in "access point" mode, i.e. it creates a WiFi access point named "TCD-AP".
 The default IP in access point mode is 192.168.4.1.
 Please turn the volume knob down to a minimum while in AP mode; this mode needs more power and might - in connection with a high volume level - cause the 3.3V converter on the ESP32 to overload, resulting in a freeze or crash of the software.
-- Connect to the AP and go to http://192.168.4.1 in your browser to enter the Config Portal, click on "Configure WiFi" and configure your Wifi network.
+- Using your computer or handheld device, connect to the AP and go to http://192.168.4.1 in your browser to enter the Config Portal, click on "Configure WiFi" and configure your Wifi network.
 Note that the device expects an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
-(If the device is inaccessible as a result of wrong static IPs, hold ENTER when powering it up until the white LED lits; the static IP data will be deleted and the device returns to DHCP.)
+(If the device is inaccessible as a result of wrong static IPs, hold ENTER when powering it up until the white LED lits; static IP data will be deleted and the device will return to DHCP.)
 - After saving the WiFi network settings, the device reboots and tries to connect to your configured WiFi network.
 If it fails to connect to your network, the device will again start in access point mode.
 - Next, if DHCP is used, find out about the IP address assigned to the device.
 Hold ENTER on the keypad for 2 seconds, then repeatedly press ENTER until "NET-WORK" is shown, then hold ENTER for 2 seconds.
 The device will then show its current IP address.
-- Then re-open the config portal in your browser using this IP address, and configure other settings on the "Setup" page, eg WiFi connection timeout, WiFi connection retries, NTP server and time zone.
+- Then re-open the config portal in your browser using this IP address, and configure other settings on the "Setup" page, first and foremost NTP server and time zone.
 A list of valid times zones is accessible by a link on the settings page.
+If the time zone isn't set correctly, the clock will show a wrong time.

-- There are two ways of configuring the device: Through the aforementioned Config Portal (ie the network), or the keypad menu, as described further below.
+There are two ways of configuring the device: Through the aforementioned Config Portal (ie the network), or the keypad menu, as described further below.
 Not all settings, however, are configurable in both.

-- If you don't have WiFi access, you can set the time through the keypad menu, see below.
+If you don't have WiFi access, you can set the time through the keypad menu, see below.

 **Operation basics**